 - Attend 2 group training sessions.
 This element of the programme gives you the opportunity to discuss what you have found when applying the knowledge and strategies.
 There will also be an opportunity for questions and answers.
 The focus of the discussion will be on identifying what helps or hinders applying what you are learning, as well as having an opportunity to expand on your interest in the topics.

 - Write a reflective piece (about 2 sides of A4).
 The purpose of this exercise is to reflect on what you have learned , your experience of applying the knowledge and strategies in a more consistent manner, and how you plan to take your learning experience into the future.

 Click the ‘Enrol’ button and then follow the instructions to get started.
-If you have any questions, please write to firstname.lastname@example.org.
+If you have any questions about the programme, please write to firstname.lastname@example.org.